Magnetic000/Nutrient_Calculator/README.md

 Thanks to Karen for inspiring this whole project and encouraging me when I thought I couldn't make this.
 Thanks to Cutten for teaching us to code and solving all of our trivial problems.

+Our changelog is located in the CHANGELOG file.